Amitsengupta332/Career-Hub/README.md

 Best Job Finding platform for finding a good job for your requirement.

+anybody from any place and anyone can find the job from this place

 ## Live Link
 Hosted in Netlify -> [CareerScope](https://bright-axolotl-14865d.netlify.app/)